What is blood oxygenation level or blood saturation (SpO2): Uses and More

 When oxygen is inhaled into the lungs it attaches to a protein in red blood cells called hemoglobin.
 The red blood cells transport the oxygen into the bloodstream and flow through pulmonary veins, then into the left atrium and left ventricle, and finally circulates throughout the body’s organs and their cells.

-To know how much oxygen is in your blood, the sensor at the bottom of your ring emits red and infrared light.
-While passing through your finger, the light hits your blood cells, and is absorbed differently by the hemoglobin without oxygen (deoxyhemoglobin) than by the hemoglobin with oxygen (oxyhemoglobin) because of their concentration and resistance to light.
+In order to know how much oxygen is in your blood, the sensor at the bottom of your ring emits red and infrared light.
+While passing through your finger, the light hits your blood cells and is absorbed differently by the hemoglobin without oxygen (deoxyhemoglobin) than by the hemoglobin with oxygen (oxyhemoglobin) because of their concentration and resistance to light.
 The calculated rate is expressed as a percentage and a normal reading ranges from 94 percent to 100 percent.

 We will first discuss how to interpret your readings for your wellness, and then discuss how it might help you.